jstg004/blockchain_research/sidechains.md

 ### Design goal of pegged sidechains

-- minimise additional trust over Bitcoin's model
+- minimize additional trust over Bitcoin's model
 - securing transfers of coins between sidechains
   - receiving chain must see that the coins on the sending chain were correctly locked